-Kristen Bugos joined the ETBU faculty in Fall 2011 as Assistant Professor of Music and Coordinator of Music Education.
+Kristen Bugos is an Associate Professor of Music and Coordinator of Music Education.
 She teaches Introduction to Music Education, elementary music methods courses for music majors and elementary education majors, class piano, and piano pedagogy courses; supervises music student teachers, and is the faculty advisor for the ETBU chapter of NAfME Collegiate.

 Dr. Bugos holds a Bachelor of Music in Education (instrumental/vocal combined emphasis; piano) from Houghton College, a Master of Education from Indiana Wesleyan University, and a Doctor of Philosophy from the University at Buffalo, The State University of New York.
 She has additional education in Orff-Schulwerk (Level 1) and Music Learning Theory (Gordon Institute for Music Learning Early Childhoood Levels 1 & 2 and Elementary General Music Level 1) and is permanently certified to teach Music K-12 in New York State.